 Computers for Apollo ProgramIn Apollo project, many computers were active in many places like spacecrafts, Saturn boosters, computer center on the ground.
-However, at that time it was the early days of computers, so NASA had to work with MIT, IBM and others to develop new technologies one after another.
+However, at that time it was the early days of computers, so NASA had to work with MIT (Massachusetts Institute of Technology), IBM (International Business Machines Corporation) and others to develop new technologies one after another.

 Navigation for Mercury spacecraftMercury spacecraft did not carry any kind of computer, and the flight course was entrusted to Atlas Booster's guidance system.
 Re-entry course was calculated at ground Real-Time Computing center (RTCC), and reverse injection time, injection attitude, etc. were transmitted to the spacecraft.